 Chapter 6 — Providers, models & API keys

-thClaws talks to ten providers, auto-detected from the model name.
+thClaws talks to twenty-two providers, auto-detected from the model name.

 Provider overview